Hero Tales: Really Authentic

 Their guns were different, too.
 The Monitor had two big 11-inch naval guns, while the Virginia was described as a floating battery – smaller guns, but lots of them.
 I found a recording of an actual Civil War cannon shot, likely a smaller bore field piece, which I used for the Virginia’s rifled armaments.
 A deeper “boom” stands in for the Monitor’s big Dahlgrens..

 If you listen carefully to the battle sequences, you might be able to track who’s shooting what at whom—and watching it bounce harmlessly off which.

-Maybe the best thing is the celebration on the southern shore after the Virginia’s initial success.
-My son John Calvin found a recording (a film, actually) made at a reunion of Civil War veterans in the 1930’s.
-The three cheers you hear echoing over Chesapeake Bay on our CD are the genuine Rebel yell – performed by actual Confederate soldiers.
+Maybe the most interesting sound occurs at the celebration on the southern shore after the Virginia’s initial success.
+We were struggling to figure out what that must have sounded like when my son John Calvin found a recording (a film, actually) made at one of the last reunions of Civil War veterans in the 1930’s.
+The three cheers you hear echoing over Chesapeake Bay on our CD are rebel yells performed by Confederate veterans at that reunion.
+It sounds quite different than you might expect.
 How authentic is that?